 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 Before you dismiss the idea, IKEA products are known for their unusual Scandinavian names so maybe the idea isn’t too crazy.
-Take a look at some of the name ideas that you can find in the IKEA catalogue.
+Take a look at some of the potential babies names that you can find in the IKEA catalogue.

 There are some nice Scandi-inspired names and some unusual ones that could work for either boys or girls.